Margaret loves researching and writing about lesser-known aspects of holidays, traditions, and other things we take for granted.

 - January is the month with the highest number of divorce filings in the U.S. Many of those who plan to divorce wait until the holidays are over to begin proceedings, especially if children are involved.
 Some also do so to simplify their income tax process.

 - There are close to 100 people in the U.S. whose first or last name is January.
-January Jones is a modern-day actress who was born on January 5th, 1978.
-Even though she was born in January, she was not named after the month.
+January Jones is an actress who was born on January 5th, 1978.
+Interestingly, even though she was born in January, she was not named after the month.
 She was named after January Wayne, a character in Jacqueline Susann's novel, Once Is Not Enough.

 January's Flowers and Birthstone